kazaamjt/BlogContent/basics/part_1.md

-# Basics Part 1: The first one
+# Basics Part 1: The first machine

 The first machine, or Base-1 as I've named it, will be an important machine in our cluster.
 I'll be running Windows Server 2019 on it.